serhmarch/modbuspy/doc/README.md

-# ModbusPy Documentation
+# modbuspy Documentation

-This directory contains the Doxygen documentation setup for the ModbusPy project.
+This directory contains the Doxygen documentation setup for the modbuspy project.

 ## Structure